 This vehicle emission control device was invented by Eugene Houdry, a French mechanical engineer involved with catalytic oil refining.
-In 1973 former General Motors President Robert Stempel decided to begin their implementation in automobiles.
+In 1973, former General Motors President Robert Stempel decided to begin their implementation in automobiles.

-Since then many scientists have been working on the development of the catalytic converter and as of 2010 they are mandatory on all cars in the US.
+Since then, many scientists have been working on the development of the catalytic converter and as of 2010, they are mandatory on all cars in the US.

 The catalytic converter is made up of several materials.
 The catalyst core or substrate varies according to the vehicle.
-For example, when these devices are used in automotives the core is usually a ceramic monolith with a honeycomb structure.
+For example, when these devices are used in automobiles, the core is usually a ceramic monolith with a honeycomb structure.

-The catalyst used in the converter is mostly a precious metal such as platinum, palladium and rhodium.
+The catalyst used in the converter is mostly a precious metal such as platinum, palladium, and rhodium.
 Platinum is used as a reduction catalyst and as an oxidation catalyst.
 Although platinum is a very active catalyst and widely used, it is very expensive and not suitable for all applications.
 Rhodium is used as a reduction catalyst, while palladium is used as an oxidation catalyst.

-In some cases, cerium, iron, manganese and nickel are also used.
+In some cases, cerium, iron, manganese, and nickel are also used.
 However, some companies forbid the use of some of these.

 The key types of catalytic converters are listed below with a brief introduction:

-Two-way oxidation - The two-way oxidation instruments performs two simultaneous tasks of oxidation of carbon monoxide to carbon dioxide and oxidation of hydrocarbons to carbon dioxide and water.
+- Two-way oxidation - The two-way oxidation instruments performs the two simultaneous tasks of oxidation of carbon monoxide to carbon dioxide and oxidation of hydrocarbons to carbon dioxide and water.
 This converter is widely used on diesel engines to reduce hydrocarbon and carbon monoxide emissions.
 However, this is no longer used in the U.S. and Canada due to their inability to control oxides of nitrogen.

-Three-way oxidation-reduction - The three-way oxidation-reduction devices are used in vehicle emission control systems in most parts of the world including the U.S. and Canada.
-The strict vehicle emission regulations have almost made it mandatory to use the three-way converters on gasoline-powered vehicles.
-These converters have come to be recognized as one of the most important inventions in the history of the automobiles.
-These perform three simultaneous tasks, namely, reduction of nitrogen oxides to nitrogen and oxygen, oxidation of carbon monoxide to carbon dioxide, and oxidation of unburnt hydrocarbons to carbon dioxide and water.
+- Three-way oxidation-reduction - The three-way oxidation-reduction devices are used in vehicle emission control systems in most parts of the world including the U.S. and Canada.
+The strict vehicle emission regulations have almost made it mandatory to use three-way converters on gasoline-powered vehicles.
+These converters have come to be recognized as one of the most important inventions in the history of automobiles.
+These perform three simultaneous tasks, namely, the reduction of nitrogen oxides to nitrogen and oxygen, oxidation of carbon monoxide to carbon dioxide, and oxidation of unburnt hydrocarbons to carbon dioxide and water.

-The catalytic converter was specifically invented to decrease harmful pollution caused by the combustion of hydrocarbon-based fossil fuels in cars.
+The catalytic converter was specifically invented to decrease harmful pollution caused by gases produced from the combustion of hydrocarbon-based fossil fuels in cars.
 Studies reveal that these devices can decrease hydrocarbon emissions by about almost 87%, carbon monoxide by 85%, and nitrous oxide by 62% during the expected life of a vehicle.